Constitution of Namibia

 The Constitution of Namibia is the supreme law of the Republic of Namibia.
-Adopted on 9 February 1990, a month prior to Namibia's independence from apartheid South Africa, it was written by an elected constituent assembly.
+Adopted on 9 February 1990, a month prior to Namibia's independence from apartheid South Africa.
+The constitution was drafted by the Constituent Assembly, which had been chosen through the UN certified 1989 Namibian parliamentary election.

+The constitutional process

+The 1990 Constituent Assembly consisted of seven parties: SWAPO (41 members), the DTA (21), the UDF (4), the ACN (3), and one member each from the NPF, FCN, and NNF.
+While SWAPO had a clear majority, it did not achieve the two-thirds majority required for adopt the Constitutional Principles the party had proposed in 1982.

+Instead, the Assembly agreed to use the 1982 Constitutional Principles as a framework for the new constitution during its first meeting on 21 November 1989.
+Within just three months, the parties successfully drafted the Constitution that reflected a broad consensus of views and ideas.
+The final debate on the draft was held on 6 February 1990, and the Constitution was formally adopted on 9 February 1990.

 Preamble

 "Whereas recognition of the inherent dignity and the equal and inalienable rights of all members of the human family is indispensable for freedom, justice and peace; Whereas the said rights include the right of the individual to life, liberty and the pursuit of happiness, regardless of race, colour, ethnic origin, sex, religion, creed or social or economic status; Whereas the said rights are most effectively maintained and protected in a democratic society, where the government is responsible to freely elected representatives of the people, operating under a sovereign constitution and a free and independent judiciary;

 Whereas these rights have for so long been denied to the people of Namibia by colonialism, racism and apartheid;